Jakub-Walkowiak/pet-forum/README.md

 The other db parameters will be the same as the ones used for the regular connection, so put the testing db on the same server.

 > [!CAUTION]
-> Running test will automatically and without waring clear the testing img directory and the testing databse.
+> Running test will automatically and without warning clear the testing img directory and the testing databse.
 Do *not* use the same database or images directory for testing and standard execution unless you do not care about preserving the data.

 #### Running